x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/allow-users-to-make-calls.md

 You can apply the dialing rule groups that you created on a UM dial plan to the following:

-- **Same dial plan** The settings will apply to all users who call in to an Outlook Voice Access number but don't sign in to their mailbox.
+- **Same dial plan**: The settings will apply to all users who call in to an Outlook Voice Access number but don't sign in to their mailbox.
 To apply an in-country/region dialing rule group named `MyAllowedDialRuleGroup` to the same dial plan, use Exchange Online PowerShell **Set-UMDialPlan** cmdlet, as follows.

   ```
   Set-UMDialPlan -Identity MyUMDialPlan -AllowedInCountryOrRegionGroups MyAllowedDialRuleGroup
   ```

-- **Single or multiple UM mailbox policies** The settings that are configured on a UM mailbox policy will apply to all users who are linked with that UM mailbox policy.
+- **Single or multiple UM mailbox policies**: The settings that are configured on a UM mailbox policy will apply to all users who are linked with that UM mailbox policy.
 The settings configured on a UM mailbox policy apply to users who call in to an Outlook Voice Access number and sign in to their mailbox.
 To apply an in-country/region dialing rule group named `MyAllowedDialRuleGroup` to a single UM mailbox policy, use the **Dialing authorization** page on the UM mailbox policy in the EAC or use the **Set-UMMailboxPolicy** cmdlet in Exchange Online PowerShell, as follows.

     ```
     Set-UMMailboxPolicy -Identity MyUMMailboxPolicy -AllowedInCountryOrRegionGroups MyAllowedDialRuleGroup
     ```

-- **Single or multiple auto attendants associated with the UM dial plan** This will apply to all users who call in to a UM auto attendant.
+- **Single or multiple auto attendants associated with the UM dial plan**: This will apply to all users who call in to a UM auto attendant.
 To apply the in-country/region dialing rule group named `MyAllowedDialRuleGroup` to a single UM auto attendant, use the **Dialing authorization** page on the auto attendant in the EAC or the **Set-UMAutoAttendant** cmdlet in Exchange Online PowerShell, as follows.

     ```
     Set-UMAutoAttendant -Identity MyUMAutoAttendant -AllowedInCountryOrRegionGroups MyAllowedDialRuleGroup